 During the acute phase, patients might experience severe localized and radiating pain.
 Tingling, weakness or numbness in the affected area, or in the lower limbs, often indicates neurological involvement caused by the bulging disc or stemming from another consequence of the injury.
 Sciatica is the correct name for nerve related symptoms in the lower body, legs and feet.

-Lumbar Herniated Disc Truths
+Lumbar Bulging Disc Misconceptions

 The lower back bears a huge burden in many ways, since it is responsible for maintaining our upright posture, as well as providing the majority of our muscular strength.
 The muscles in our lower backs and buttocks are indeed the strongest in our bodies.